kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 An idempotent function is a function that will have the same effect whether it is called once or many times.
-For instance, a function that sets the `innerHTML` property of a DOM element is idempotent, but a function that appends an child to some other element is not:
+For instance, a function that sets the `innerHTML` property of a DOM element is idempotent, but a function that appends a child to some other element is not:

 #### Idempotent and Non-Idempotent Functions